Equivalence relations invariant under group actions: Preliminaries

-In the recent years, there has been some success in applying some notions of descriptive set theory to the study of bounded invariant equivalence relations.
-For further explanations, one may consult one or more of \cite{KPS13}, \cite{KR14}, \cite{KMS14}, \cite{KM14}, or \cite{KPR15}, particularly the preliminary sections.
+In this subsection, we recall those of the more recent concepts mentioned in the introduction which will be used in the formulations and proofs of the main results (including Fact~\ref{fct:KPR_main}, which we seek to strengthen in this paper).
+For a more detailed exposition, one may consult one or more of \cite{KPS13}, \cite{KR16}, \cite{KMS14}, \cite{KM14}, or \cite{KPR15}, particularly the preliminary sections.

-Let us first define what smoothness means in the model-theoretic context. \begin{dfn} If $X$ is an invariant set, then we say that it is \emph{countably supported} if it is a subset of a countable product of sorts of $\mon$. \end{dfn}
+Let us first define what smoothness means in the model-theoretic context. \begin{dfn} If $X$ is an invariant set, then we say that it is \emph{countably supported} if it is a subset of a countable product of sorts of $\fC$.\xqed{\lozenge} \end{dfn}

 \begin{dfn} Suppose that the theory is countable.
 Let $M$ be a countable model, and let $E$ be a countably supported, bounded equivalence relation, invariant over $M$, on an $M$-type-definable set $X$.
 Denote by $X_M$ the space of types over $M$ of elements of $X$.